 The price didn’t change from the Donkey 2 to Donkey 3, but with it came peekaboo windows on the canopy, an upgraded side luggage basket, and lighter EVA foam-filled wheels, which increase maneuverability and lighten the overall weight of the stroller by 1.1 (yay!).
 Read more here.

-The single version is a great investment if you need a stroller that can expand or contact (quite literally) for one or two children.
+The single version is a great investment if you need a stroller that can expand or contract (quite literally) for one or two children.

 Though it’s very pricey ($1,789), the Bugaboo Donkey Twin is one of the few double strollers that comes in a package with 2 of everything, made specifically for twins.
 Read more here.